w3tecch/typeorm-seeding/README.md

 The entity factories can also be used in testing.
 To do so call the `useSeeding` function, which loads all the defined entity factories.

-Choose your test database wisley.
+Choose your test database wisely.
 We suggest to run your test in a sqlite in memory database.

 ```json
 {